Home › YouTube Transcript Generator

 Step 3: Paste the Transcript with a Clear Prompt

 The key to getting great results is your prompt.
 Don't just paste the transcript alone — tell ChatGPT what to do with it.
-Here are templates for the most common tasks:

 To Summarize the Video